wp-plugins/wp-cleanfix/readme.txt

 = Where can I try the complete version ? =

-You can try the full version on wpXtreme [CleanFix](https://wpxtre.me/product/wpx-cleanfix)
+You can try the complete version on wpXtreme [CleanFix](https://wpxtre.me/product/wpx-cleanfix)

  1. Register for FREE
  2. Activate the 10 days TRIAL period